-HCS by Mc Trans software was used to analyze capacity and levels of service for roadway segments, intersections, and ramp junctures for this study.
+Highway Capacity Software by McTrans was used to analyze capacity and levels of service for roadway segments, intersections, and ramp junctures for this study.
 Appendix A discusses the assumptions and parameters used in computing traffic capacities and levels of service within the study area.
-Actual computer printouts are not made part of this study but are available from OMNNI Associates.
+Actual computer printouts are not attached to this study but are available from OMNNI Associates.
 Appendix A also discusses the relevant findings of the 1993 origin - destination study conducted for the entire Appleton Urban Area.

-Appendix B addresses the economics of the three alternates including an explanation of the values and assumptions made in the computation of road user costs and construction costs.
+Appendix B addresses the economics of the three alternates including an explanation of the values and assumptions made in the computation of road user costs, construction costs, and relative cost of the pavement structures.

 Since the no interchange alternate can be considered a reconstruction of an existing facility, the impacts and costs of the other two alternates will be addressed in terms relative to the no interchange alternate.